MikeR94/CI-Project-Portfolio-5/README.md

 - [a11y](https://color.a11y.com/Contrast/) - Used to test the contrast and accessibility.
 - [Favicon](https://favicon.io/) - Used to create the favicon.
-- [Compressor](https://compressor.io/) - Used to compress the images.
 - [VSCode](https://code.visualstudio.com/) - Used to create and edit the website.
 - [GitHub](https://github.com/) - Used to host and deploy the website as well as manage the project.
 - [GitBash](<https://en.wikipedia.org/wiki/Bash_(Unix_shell)>) - Terminal used to push changes to the GitHub repository.